 How to use the Colour Tool.
 Lin Squires.

 This article gives some examples of ways in which the use of a colour tool can assist when planning the palette for a tapestry.
-Published September 2016
+Published in September 2016 the article was revised and enhanced in August 2018.

 Love's Philosophy.
 Michael Crompton